Vancouver Island has hot springs, and Hot Springs Cove is the best place to go if you are hankering for a soothing dip.

 Special Notes

-- There are three wooden change rooms available for use.
+• There are wooden change rooms available for use.

-- Camping or open fires are not allowed in the hot springs area or at the southern part of Openit Peninsula in the park.
+• Camping or open fires are prohibited in the park's hot springs area or in the southern part of Openit Peninsula.
 Use the private campground mentioned above.

 Have you adventured to Hot Springs Cove?
 I would love to hear about it in the comments below.